rommelsantor/Timeout/README.md

 ## Usage

 We must be able to uniquely identify every timeout.
-You can define an explicit, human-readable key or you can default to allowing the callback function itself to be implicitly used as its identifier.
+You can define an explicit, human-readable key or you can default to allowing the callback function itself to be implicitly used as the identifier.

 ### Static